 As the next step, we proceed to determine the initial and final values of the curve $\gamma$, i.e. $\{\vec{\alpha}(0),\vec{\beta}(0)\}$ and $\{\vec{\alpha}(T), \vec{\beta}(T)\}$.
 As the initially prepared $W$ state is an eigenstate of $S_3 + T_3$ and $\mid\vec{\alpha}(t)\mid= \mid\vec{\beta}(t)\mid = \pi$ we can choose $\alpha_3 (0)= \beta_3(0) = \pi$.
 Alternatively also the choice $\alpha_3 (0)= \beta_3(0) = -\pi$ would have been possible.
 The final values of the curve $\gamma$ at $t=T$ can be determined from the transformation properties explicitly worked out in Appendix~\ref{app:rotSTbasis}.
 For $\mid\vec{\alpha}(t)\mid= \mid\vec{\beta}(t)\mid = \pi$ they reduce to the conditions

 Numerical solutions of these equations, which are consistent with the anholonomic boundary condition of Eq.~\eqref{anholexplicit}, are presented in Table I of Appendix~\ref{app:condGHZ}.
 For completeness, let us mention that the inverse conversion from a GHZ- to a $W$ state is easily realized through a time-reversal of the curve $\gamma$.
-This results in the same Rabi frequencies as in Eqs.~\eqref{eq:omegapi}, but with the overall sign flip.
+Such a time reversal formally corresponds to interchanging $t=0$ and $t=T$ in Eq.~\eqref{anholexplicit} and can practically be achieved using Rabi frequencies of the same magnitude as those in Eq.~\eqref{eq:omegapi}, but with the opposite sign.

 Depending on the choice of the function $\dot{\theta}_{\alpha}(t)$ in Eq.~\eqref{anholexplicit} different time-dependent Rabi frequencies of the Hamiltonian~\eqref{eq:HeffZheng} can enable the desired quantum state conversion from a $W$ to a GHZ state.
 One of the simplest choices for $\dot{\theta}_{\alpha}(t)$ is a constant function which yields